HDFGroup/hsds/docs/design/obj_store_schema/obj_store_schema_v2.rst

 Notes:

-* "acls" is an optional key.
-If the key is not present (or is present, but the requesting user sub-key is not), the domain ACL will be used (see "Domain ACLs")
 * See "Attributes" for a description of the object schema for attributes
 * See "Links" for a description of the object schema for links
 * See "Types" for a description of the object schema for type